 Hiking on the Chapel Path is all about fitness: for the body, mind and soul.
-From the parish church in Grossarl, this pilgrimage path takes you via trails and footpaths in the direction of Hüttschlag, then on to the valley head (ca. 17 km in total).
+From the parish church in Grossarl, this pilgrimage path takes you via trails and footpaths in the direction to Hüttschlag, then on to the valley head (ca. 17 km in total).

 Aside from the “Path of Good Wishes”, which was actually created by the owner of Hotel Almrösl Helga Zraunig in reference to Christianity’s “10 Commandments”, you will also walk along the “Path of Contemplation”.
-In addition to the good wishes, Thomas Schwarzenberger (at that time the parson in Grossarl and Hüttschlag) formulated short texts intended to stimulate and provoke people to think.
+In addition to the good wishes, Thomas Schwarzenberger (at that time the parson in Grossarl and Hüttschlag) formulated short texts intended to stimulate and incite people to think.

 The Chapel Path extends for a total distance of ca. 17.5 km.
 The description contained in our brochure “Chapel Hiking Path in the Valley of Mountain Huts” takes you from Grossarl to Hüttschlag and the valley head there; in other words, in a north-to-south direction.
 Naturally, you can also take this pilgrimage in the opposite direction.
 You can set out from Hüttschlag and hike half of the path in the direction of Grossarl, then the second half towards the valley head.
 Signs for the Chapel Path feature a chapel set in green countryside with the rising sun in the background.
 You will find this symbol close to major trail junctions, insuring you stay on the right path.